noaa-fisheries-integrated-toolbox/toolbox_web_templating/README.md

 python create_catalog_landing_page.py dev_config.json # or prod_config.json if building the production site.
 ```

-This is just the commands in create_html.yml.
-Note that this will create new
-webpages that should not be saved to the repository.
+These are just the commands in `create_html`.yml.
+Note that this will create new webpages that should NOT be saved to the repository.

 To view the webpages from VS code, try using the Live Preview Extension.
 You may need to add .html to the end of a link in order to view it properly.
 Sometimes the